-Fortunately, a greater effort is now being made to find ways to evaluate the safety and effectiveness of various types of CAM through the National Center for Complementary and Alternative Medicine ((NCCAM), a center of the National Institutes of Health (NIH).
+Fortunately, a greater effort is being made to find ways to evaluate the safety and effectiveness of various types of CAM through the National Center for Complementary and Integrative Health (NCCIH) – formerly called the National Center for Complementary and Alternative Medicine – a center of the National Institutes of Health (NIH).

-- No CAM treatment has yet been proven effective for treating Hepatitis C or its complications.
+- No dietary supplement has been shown to be effective for Hepatitis C or its complications.